 Los Angeles is considering investing an estimated $3 billion on a massive, underground pumped hydropower storage system connected to the Hoover Dam, the result of state-mandated cuts in fossil-fuel use.
 We applaud the concept of replacing fossil fuels with renewable energy production such as wind and solar.
-However, the system, Hoover Dam, Lake Mead, and the Colorado River, provide water and energy to seven Western states, and LA’s proposal would restrict the flow of water in the Colorado.
+However, the system, Hoover Dam, Lake Mead, and the Colorado River, provide water and energy to seven Western states, and LA’s proposal would restrict the flow of water in the Colorado River.

-The ongoing drought has already reduced water levels in Lake Mead to a point where Hoover Dam’s turbines produce less electricity, and climate scientists predict the volume of water in the Colorado will continue to decrease.
-Bad news for states, such as Arizona that rely on the Colorado for water.
+The ongoing drought has already reduced water levels in Lake Mead to a point where Hoover Dam’s turbines produce less electricity, and climate scientists predict the volume of water in the Colorado River will continue to decrease.
+Bad news for states, such as Arizona that rely on the Colorado River for water.

 Even in these unsettled times of a pandemic, record heatwaves, wildfires, and power outages, there has never been a better time to go solar before federal and state incentives decline, and utilities revise their solar policies.
 Switching to clean, renewable solar today relieves dependence on fossil fuels and foreign oil.

 We hope this article has been informative and increases your consideration of solar energy.
 We are a full-service solar company and have been installing, servicing, inspecting, and repairing solar for homeowners and businesses in Arizona since 1978.
 Our mission is to provide complete solar power solutions that perform beyond your expectations for the life of your system.